-Starting something new can be very daunting process to anyone.
+Starting something new can be a very daunting process for anyone.

 The reason why most people are nervous about having a limited company is because of all the compliance issues involved.

-Also, most people have heard about daunting stories from penalties that have been received from the revenue.
+Also, most people have heard about daunting stories of penalties that have been received from the revenue.

 1 Pre-planning before setting up a limited company in the UK.

-Some business owners that has plans of registering a new company have business ideas of how to operate their business but not planned the properly.
+Some business owners that have plans of registering a new company have business ideas of how to operate their business but have not planned the properly.

 Writing out a business plan will help to know how you intend to run the business in written form

 Also preparing a budget and cash flow statement will help to navigate the business properly.